 Then I started to think about my local team dealer:

 - My options are limited in the way I can order, as well as the time of day.

 - I usually have to pick up my items and only when the store is open.

 - The return policy is unclear.

 - I hope my uniform is ready when they said so, but the only way to find out is via a phone call.

 - I always felt like I was on their schedule.

 In identifying this gap between how my family purchases all of our other household goods and how we purchase our kids team uniforms I started to think that this same local team dealer is servicing my kids' school too.
 How much time was our local school's athletic director wasting on managing our local team dealer as opposed to managing the school's coaches, or even more important, serving the student athlete?

-I hope you expore our web site and use our online chat system.
-I hope you call our customer experience departement and ask for recommendation on your next bulk team order or your kids next team sweatshirt.
-I hope that you will trust us enough to earn your business and add to our journey of becoming the worldclass company that I have envisioned.
+I hope you explore our website and use our online chat system.
+I hope you call our customer experience department and ask for recommendation on your next bulk team order or your kids next team sweatshirt.
+I hope that you will trust us enough to earn your business and add to our journey of becoming the world class company that I have envisioned.